 Make sure to read my post A Great Guide To Swakopmund, Namibia.

 Fair enough, Windhoek certainly isn’t the most interesting of capitals.
 Most travelers use it as a base to start their Namibia safari, and end up spending a few nights there.
 The good news is that there’s a few good places to hang out.
 One of them is Joe’s Beer Home.
 A favorite of the locals, tourists go there to try exotic meats such as kudu and zebra.
 Personally, I don’t think this is one of the things to do in Namibia.
 But to each their own!

 - C’Est La Vie is a lovely guest house with clean, comfortable rooms, located in a safe and quiet neighborhood.
 The owners are real stars.
-There’s two dogs, 3 cats, a parrot and a rooster on the site, so it’s the place to be for animal lovers.
-Click here for the best prices and here for reviews.
+There are two dogs, 3 cats, a parrot and a rooster on the site, so it’s the place to be for animal lovers.
+Click here for the best prices.

 - Windhoek Gardens is a fantastic boutique hotel with incredibly spacious rooms, each different from one another.
 The common areas are cozy, and breakfast is superb.
-Click here for the best prices and here for reviews.
+Click here for the best prices.

 - Hilltop Guest House has fabulous views over the city, and spacious, comfortable rooms.
-Click here for the best prices and here for reviews.
+Click here for the best prices.